The perpetual search for a good parking spot is probably insane

 I agree.

-My evil stepfather didn’t teach me much and demonstrated little by way of moral judgment, but when he saw a car parked illegally in a handicapped spot, he would scratch the paint with his car key.
+My stepfather didn’t teach me much and demonstrated little by way of moral judgment, but when he saw a car parked illegally in a handicapped spot, he would scratch the paint with his car key.

 Park a little closer.
 Save a few steps.
 Risk a hefty fine and being labeled as a social pariah.